-If you haven’t played Hacky Sack before you may be wondering what the rules are since every game or hobby will have at least a social set of rules to keep the game fun and exciting.
-This is no different in footbag and it is a pretty simple overall set of core rules for non-competitive play.
+If you haven’t played Hacky Sack before, you may be wondering what the rules are, since every game or hobby will have at least a social set of rules to keep the game fun and exciting.
+This is no different in footbag, and it is a pretty simple overall set of core rules for non-competitive play.

 What are the rules to Hacky Sack?
 The rules to overall play within groups is pretty straight forward with no hands or arms and basically to not be a ball hog and to have a good time.
 These rules are basic but they really expose the philosophy within the game to enjoy each others and outdoors.

-The Basic Community Rules to Footbag Play
+The Basic Community Rules of Footbag Play

 - No Arms: Arms are not allowed.
 However, shoulders are generally accepted in most circles.